DevExpress/devextreme-documentation/concepts/05 UI Components/Popover/03 Accessibility/15 Screen Reader Support.md

 ---

 Accessibility readers do not notify users when the Popover is opened since it is not a focusable element.
-To receive reader notifications for an open dialog, programmatically focus on an element within Popover after its activation:
+To receive reader notifications for an open dialog, programmatically focus an element in Popover after its activation:

 ---
 ##### jQuery